 During the normal course of business, we develop training courses and related materials that we sell to our clients.
 Capitalized curriculum development costs include certain expenditures to develop course materials such as video segments, course manuals, and other related materials.
-Our capitalized curriculum development spending in fiscal 2020, which totaled \$5.1 million, was primarily for various Education practice offerings and courses for the All Access Pass, including new Multipliers content.
+Our capitalized curriculum development spending in fiscal 2021, which totaled \$2.5 million, was primarily for various Education practice offerings and content for the All Access Pass.
 Curriculum costs are capitalized when there is a major revision to an existing course that requires a significant re-write of the course materials.
 Costs incurred to maintain existing offerings are expensed when incurred.
 In addition, development costs incurred in the research and development of new offerings and software products to be sold, leased, or otherwise marketed are expensed as incurred until economic and technological feasibility has been established.

 Capitalized development costs are amortized over three- to five-year useful lives, which are based on numerous factors, including expected cycles of major changes to our content.
-Capitalized curriculum development costs are reported as a component of other long-term assets in our consolidated balance sheets and totaled \$8.1 million and \$7.0 million at August 31, 2020 and 2019.
-Amortization of capitalized curriculum development costs is reported as a component of cost of sales in the accompanying consolidated statements of operations and comprehensive loss.
+Capitalized curriculum development costs are reported as a component of other long-term assets in our consolidated balance sheets and totaled \$6.2 million and \$8.1 million at August 31, 2021 and 2020.
+Amortization of capitalized curriculum development costs is reported as a component of cost of sales in the accompanying consolidated statements of operations and comprehensive income (loss).